pandas-dev/pandas/doc/source/timeseries.rst

    r[['A','B']].mean()

-You can pass a list or dict of functions to do aggregation with, outputting a DataFrame:
+You can pass a list or dict of functions to do aggregation with, outputting a ``DataFrame``:

 .. ipython:: python

    r['A'].agg([np.sum, np.mean, np.std])

-If a dict is passed, the keys will be used to name the columns.
-Otherwise the function's name (stored in the function object) will be used.

-.. ipython:: python

-   r['A'].agg({'result1' : np.sum,
-               'result2' : np.mean})

-On a resampled DataFrame, you can pass a list of functions to apply to each column, which produces an aggregated result with a hierarchical index:
+On a resampled ``DataFrame``, you can pass a list of functions to apply to each column, which produces an aggregated result with a hierarchical index:

 .. ipython:: python